Dentures in Turkey

 6. Final fitting and adjustments

-How long does it take to create partial dentures?
+How long does it take to create them?

 The full process usually takes 2 to 4 weeks.
 Complex cases may take longer, especially if custom materials are used or extra adjustments are required.